Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ## Conclusion & Helpful Resources
 Duration: 5

-# Conclusion
+### Conclusion
 Thank you for your participation in this hands on lab.
-To learn more about how real businesses are leveraging Snowflake & Sigma for embedded use cases, please check out our webinar here : [How iPipeline Leverages Snowflake and Sigma](https://www.snowflake.com/build/agenda/?agendaPath=session/1031449)
+To learn more about how real businesses are leveraging Snowflake & Sigma for embedded use cases, check out our webinar here : [How iPipeline Leverages Snowflake and Sigma](https://www.snowflake.com/build/agenda/?agendaPath=session/1031449)

 ### What we've covered